niekwit/gps-orfeome/docs/installation_of_required_software.rst

 Installation of the latest version via Conda
 --------------------------------------------------------------------------------

-For versions "0.7.0" and later, run:
+For the latest version, run:

 .. code-block:: shell